Aceinna/docs_openrtk/EVB/overview.rst

     J2 is 20-pin connector and it used for connecting the OpenIMU300ZA unit into Open IMU evaluation board.
 The pin functions are described in the table on the "OpenIMU Modules » OpenIMU300ZA - EZ Embed Automotive Module » Connector Pinout - Including GPS Sensor Interface" page accessible from the Contents bar on the left.

+.. _connector-label:

     **3.2 Extension Header (J4)**

-    OpenIMU evaluation board has 12-pin extension header.
+    OpenIMU evaluation board has 20-pin extension header.
 It designed to expose IMU interface signals to external system.
 The extension header pin functions described in table below

     +-----------------+-------------------------+-----------------------+